Introduction

 Bullish Patterns: Ascending Triangle

-Common Bearish Patterns
+Common Bearish Setups

 Welcome to the dark side of trading.
 Bearish patterns are where fortunes crumble and dreams turn to dust.
 They're the formations that whisper, "Winter is coming," to those who know how to listen.
 But here's the twist: in the world of trading, winter can be just as profitable as summer if you're prepared.
 These patterns aren't omens of doom; they're opportunities in disguise.
 The trick is knowing how to dance with the bear without getting mauled.